-What Is the Difference Between Simple and Compound Fractures?
+What Is the Difference Between Simple and Compound Fracture?

 Broken bones often occur in car crashes, slip and falls and workplace accidents.
 The bones fracture due to the significant amount of stress or blunt force trauma which people typically experience in these accidents.
 For this reason, they are referred to as traumatic bone fractures.
 They are different from pathological bone fractures, which are caused by a medical condition such as osteoporosis.